QubesOS/qubes-doc/privacy/anonymizing-your-mac-address.md

 1.4.2
 ~~~

 Write the settings to a new file in the `/etc/NetworkManager/conf.d/` directory, such as `mac.conf`.
-The following example enables Wifi MAC address randomization while scanning (not connected), and uses a randomly generated but persistent MAC address for each individual Wifi and Ethernet connection profile.
+The following example enables Wifi and Ethernet MAC address randomization while scanning (not connected), and uses a randomly generated but persistent MAC address for each individual Wifi and Ethernet connection profile.

 ~~~
 [device]